 At their most sonically abrasive Grace Solero channel the emotional intensity of grunge icons such as Soundgarden and Smashing Pumpkins, at their most audacious and extravagant they bring to mind Muse’s stadium bombast, and, on a sublime, stripped-down cover of ‘Yard of Blonde Girls’, Grace delivers a performance which makes plain why frequent Jeff Buckley comparisons have been fully deserved.
 Critics have also likened Grace’s vocals to Dolores O’Riordan (Cranberries), Alanis Morissette, PJ Harvey and Skunk Anansie frontwoman Skin.

-Grace and Dan have just started a new side project with well known pedal steel player BJ Cole (who has played with the likes of Elton John, Cat Stevens, Bjork, R.E.M and more)
+Grace and Dan have just started a new side project with legendary pedal steel player BJ Cole (who has played with the likes of Elton John, Cat Stevens, Bjork, R.E.M and more)

-Grace has performed alongside The Vibrators’ Knox (who in turn said Grace possesses “a world class voice”), Slade’s Noddy Holder (with whom she co-starred in a musical production of Dickens’ ‘A Christmas Carol’ at London’s Union Chapel), Tristania’s Mariangela Demurtas – who appears on the single ‘Electro’ and describes Grace as “one of the most talented people I know” and Eric 13 from Combichrist.
+Grace has performed alongside The Vibrators’ Knox (who in turn said Grace possesses “a world class voice”), Slade’s Noddy Holder (with whom she co-starred in a musical production of Charles Dickens’ ‘A Christmas Carol Unplugged’ at London’s Union Chapel), Tristania’s Mariangela Demurtas – who appears on the single ‘Electro’ and describes Grace as “one of the most talented people I know” and Eric 13 from Combichrist.